BoogeyMan24/discordbot/README.md

 An economy discord bot that uses mongodb to store user's prograss.

-This is far from done and not updated currently.
+This is far from done and currently not under development.
+Might come back to it though.

 ## Commands and their usage:
 * /balance - Shows the users money in wallet and bank